-All main meals are included in the tour price, usually commencing with lunch in France on Day 1 and concluding with breakfast at the hotel on Day 7 (meal plan can vary according to flight schedules).
+All main meals are included in the tour price, usually commencing with lunch in France on Day 1 and concluding with breakfast at the hotel on Day 7 (flight schedules permitting).

 Breakfasts and dinners will be taken at the hotel, where the restaurant serves delicious Provençale home cooking.
 Lunches will usually be picnics.

-Sturdy waterproof walking shoes or boots recommended in the hills; walking shoes or trainers should be suitable elsewhere.
+Sturdy waterproof walking shoes or boots are recommended in the hills and walking shoes or trainers should be suitable elsewhere.

 Due to the pandemic, it is proving extremely difficult to predict future flight prices and schedules, especially when a trip is scheduled for beyond the period when flights can be booked.
 As a result, we have taken the decision to price our holidays as excluding all flights.